-EM banks are often more profitable

-The managers see EM banks providing an alternative to consumer stocks in EM as a play on middle-class spending.
+EM banks are often more profitable The managers see emerging market banks providing an alternative to consumer stocks in those markets as a play on middle-class spending.
 In several countries, including some of the fastest-growing such as Vietnam, more than half the population remains unbanked.
-Based on profitability metrics like return on assets (ROA), banks in EMs are often more profitable (HDFC's ROA of 3.1% in 2019 was well ahead of Lloyds's 0.4%), benefitting from more dominant market positions, which help to drive up margins.
+Based on profitability metrics like return on assets, banks in EMs are often more profitable (HDFC's return on assets of 3.1% in 2019 was well ahead of Lloyds's 0.4%, for example), benefitting from more dominant market positions, which help to drive up margins.